Reza Shah: World War II and forced abdication

-In August 1941 the Allied powers, the United Kingdom, and the Soviet Union invaded and occupied neutral Iran by a massive air, land, and naval assault without a declaration of war.
+In August 1941 the Allied powers (United Kingdom and the Soviet Union) invaded and occupied neutral Iran by a massive air, land, and naval assault without a declaration of war.
 By 28–29 August, the Iranian military situation was in complete chaos.
 The Allies had complete control over the skies of Iran, and large sections of the country were in their hands.
 Major Iranian cities (such as Tehran) were suffering repeated air raids.
 In Tehran itself, the casualties had been light, but the Soviet Air Force dropped leaflets over city, warning the population of an upcoming massive bombing raid and urging them to surrender before they suffered imminent destruction.
 Tehran's water and food supply had faced shortages, and soldiers fled in fear of the Soviets killing them upon capture.
 Faced with total collapse, the royal family (except the Shah and the Crown Prince) fled to Isfahan.
 The collapse of the army that Reza Shah had spent so much time and effort creating was humiliating.
 Many Iranian commanders behaved incompetently, others secretly sympathized with the British and sabotaged Iranian resistance.
 The army generals met in secret to discuss surrender options.
 When the Shah learned of the generals' actions, he beat armed forces chief General Ahmad Nakhjavan with a cane and physically stripped him of his rank.
 Nakhjavan was nearly shot by the Shah on the spot, but at the insistence of the Crown Prince, he was sent to prison instead.

 The Shah ordered pro-British Prime Minister Ali Mansur, whom he blamed for demoralising the military, to resign, replacing him with former prime minister Mohammad Ali Foroughi.
 Within days, Reza Shah ordered the military to cease resistance and entered into negotiations with the British and Soviets.
 Foroughi was disobliged towards Reza Shah, having been previously forced into retirement years earlier for political reasons with his daughter's father in-law being executed by firing squad.
 When he entered into negotiations with the British, instead of negotiating a favorable settlement, Foroughi implied that both he and the Iranian people wanted to be "liberated" from the Shah's rule.
 The British and Foroughi agreed that for the Allies to withdraw, Iran would have to expel the German minister and his staff should leave Tehran; the German, Italian, Hungarian and Romanian legations would be closed; and all remaining German nationals (including all families) would be handed over to the British and Soviet authorities.
 The last order would mean almost certain imprisonment or, in the case of those handed to the Soviets, possible death.
 Reza Shah stalled on the last demand, choosing instead to secretly evacuate German nationals from the country.
 By 18 September, most of the German nationals had escaped via the Turkish border.